SciWilro/cehg16-workshop/README.md

 included in this repository, so they will have to be downloaded separately.
 Download these files from the URL that will be given to you during the workshop.
 Alternatively, copy the files from one of the USB flash drives that will be circulated during the workshop.
+Once you have obtained the tar.gz archive, decompress it.

 **Note:** We are assuming in these exercises that you are using a UNIX-based command line, such as Linux, or Terminal in Mac OS X. It is